 Myrtle Beach Area Map

-There's no question that the main attraction in a small town like Myrtle Beach (only about 20 square miles), located along the length the Carolina shore, is the surf and sand.
-Most of the beach is open to the public and very clean.
-But they warn that the area can get very crowded in the summer months.
+There's no question that the main attraction in a small town like Myrtle Beach (a little more than 20 square miles), located along the length of the South Carolina shore, is the surf and sand.
+Most of the beach is open to the public and very clean, but the area can get crowded during the summer months.
 It isn't a bad idea to stake out a spot early in the day.

-This bustling part of the city is just a five-minute drive inland.
-Highly recommended by recent travelers, this complex is a large group of bars, restaurants, shopping and the very popular Ripley's Aquarium.
+This bustling part of the city sits only about 2 miles inland.
+Highly recommended by locals and regular vacationers, this complex hosts a large group of bars, restaurants, shops and the popular Ripley's Aquarium.
 We recommend visiting for the Dangerous Reef exhibit, where sharks swim past visitors on all sides as they walk through.

-South of the city is the Myrtle Beach State Park.
-Located on 312 acres of oceanfront, there is a campground, fishing pier and a nature trail to take in the natural sights.
+South of the city is Myrtle Beach State Park.
+Located on 312 acres of oceanfront, the park offers a campground, a fishing pier and a nature trail to take in the natural sights.

-Twelve miles west of Myrtle Beach is the city of Conway, which is filled with art studios and funky galleries as well as cute bistros and shops to fill out your day.
+About 15 miles west of Myrtle Beach is the city of Conway, which is filled with art studios and funky galleries as well as cute bistros and shops.
 For those on a budget, hotels here are relatively more affordable than those you might find in Myrtle Beach.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.